 Bio: Eric Escobar is a Principal Consultant at SecureWorks.
 His projects generally include a mixture of Raspberry Pis, 3D printing, wireless tech and maybe even a rocket or two.
 Before he started chasing shells, Eric procured a Bachelor’s and Master’s degree in Civil Engineering.
 He now enjoys all things wireless, from WiFi, to SDR and Ham Radio.
 His team consecutively won first place at DEF CON 23, 24 and 25’s Wireless CTF, snagging a black badge along the way.

-Heinz Werner Distinguished University Professor of Psychology at the University of Michigan
+Heinz Werner Distinguished University Professor of Psychology, University of Michigan

 Developing Digital Privacy: Children's Moral Judgments Concerning Mobile GPS Devices